Cash Payment Limit For Your Vacations

 In 2012, the Government introduced a cash payment limit to improve control of payments and prevent fraud.
 It is not common to exceed that limit, but on holidays we throw a little more out of pocket, so keep that in mind.

-The law establishes that any payment transaction of 2,500 euros or more in which one of the parties is a professional or a company must be made employing another type of payment that is not in cash.
+The law establishes that any payment transaction of 1,000 euros or more in which both parties are professionals or companies must be made employing another type of payment that is not in cash.
+If we talk about individuals that limit is 2,500 euros.

-Important: it is also not possible to pay in instalments of that amount higher than the 2,500 euros established.
+Important: it is also not possible to pay in installments of that amount higher than the 1,000 euros established.

-In other words, for example, on an invoice of 4,000 euros, you cannot pay the 2,500 of the limit in cash and the rest using a credit card.
-You must pay all this amount by the same means of payment, and in this case, the possibility of paying in cash is cancelled, so you would have to find another way to make this payment.
+In other words, for example, on an invoice of 4,000 euros, you cannot pay the 1,000 of the limit in cash and the rest using a credit card.
+You must pay all this amount by the same means of payment, and in this case, the possibility of paying in cash is canceled, so you would have to find another way to make this payment.

 In the case of credit cards, it is not possible to pay the rest of the invoice in cash if there is not enough money in your card account.
 So you should be aware of your card balance if you intend to pay this way.